apache/sedona/docs/tutorial/rdd.md

-The page outlines the steps to create Spatial RDDs and run spatial queries using Sedona-core. ==The example code is written in Scala but also works for Java==.
+The page outlines the steps to create Spatial RDDs and run spatial queries using Sedona-core. ==The example code is written in Scala but also works for Java and vice versa==.

 ## Set up dependencies